 Admission is $12 for adults and kids over 6 are $5.

-If you are looking for things to do in Key West with kids, consider heading over to the Key West Aquarium.
-You will get to to see many native aquatic life, like sea turtles, sting rays, jellyfish and sharks.
+If you are looking for things to do in Key West with kids, consider heading to the Key West Aquarium.
+You will get to see many different native aquatic life, like sea turtles, sting rays, jellyfish, and sharks.

 Probably the highlight (for kids especially) is the touch tank where you can hold crustaceans like sea urchins and conch shells.

 This fully guided boat tour will let you sit in an air-conditioned viewing area while enjoying the beautiful reef and colorful fish below.

 10. Eat Key Lime Pie

 Key Lime pie is one of the things you must try while in Key West and I’m sure you will find that your kids will enjoy this too!
 Kids seem to really love the Key Lime Pie on a Stick.